What is the course about?

 What will we cover?

-- How to conduct a great interview
+- How to develop your ideas into a story.

 What will I achieve?